The Center for Advanced Process Decision-making (CAPD)

 is a member of the National Academy of Engineering, Fellow of AIChE and

-and molecular design.
+molecular design.
 His BARON global optimization software has found

 applications in fields ranging from computational chemistry to energy